HARRY SMITH 1896–1919

 Theatre of War: Egypt

-Commonwealth War Graves Commission data base shows he was in the 1/5th battalion who were in Egypt at the start of 1916, moving to Palestine in 1917 and staying there until the end of the war.
+Commonwealth War Graves Commission data base shows he was in the 1/5th battalion who were in Egypt at the start of 1916, moved to Palestine in 1917 and stayed there until the end of the war.

 Details of death